Joan Didion: The Center Will Not Hold: Synopsis

 Didion then began transitioning to writing about politics, supported by Bob Silvers, editor-in-chief of the New York Review of Books at the time.
 Didion wanted to investigate the brutality in El Salvador.
-She also wrote about the Bush-Cheney administration.
-Around this time, the news story of a white woman jogger raped and nearly beaten to death by Central Park shocked New York City.
-The incident highlighted class and racial divides and old political grievances within the city.
+She also wrote about the Central Park jogger case and the Bush-Cheney administration.

 Dunne's work brought him and Didion back to New York City.
 Once, Quintana told Didion that she had been remote as a mother, which made Didion realize how little parents understand their children.
 In July 2003, Quintana got married.
 That December, Quintana was too sick to attend Christmas Eve dinner.
 She became very sick and was admitted to the ICU.
 One day, as Didion was preparing supper, Dunne slumped in his chair at home and died.
 Didion sent Quintana for a short trip to Malibu, where she fell and suffered brain injuries at the airport.
 She went into a coma and struggled to recover for two years, until she died in August 2005.

 Didion described the grief of losing her husband and daughter as dislocating to both her mind and body.
 She wrote about her feelings of emptiness and void in losing Dunne in her book The Year of Magical Thinking.
 Didion was scared to move on and let go, out of fear that her memories with Dunne and Quintana would become increasingly remote as time passed.

 Didion's nephew, Griffin Dunne, wanted to write a play about her life.
 She weighed about 75 pounds at this time, and he helped her become healthy again in preparing for the play.

 Didion wrote Blue Nights about Quintana, as a way to confront her death.
 Didion realized she had focused on Quintana's amusing side while not fully seeing her troubled side.
 She felt guilty about not properly taking care of Quintana after her adoption.

 During the Obama presidency, Didion was awarded a National Medal of Arts for exploring the depths of sorrow.